The Bottom Line

 Despite the superficiality on some of these topics, the book overall should be intriguing to all scientists because it brings into question our most fundamental, often unspoken assumption: that the material world is understandable in purely material terms.

-Does it absolutely convince me that there is life after death?
-No, there are assorted other flaws with the book, which I examine elsewhere.
+Does it convince me that there is life after death?
+No, not in the least.
+There are assorted other flaws with the book, which I examine elsewhere, such as the highly skewed discussion of neuroscience, which ignores the established understanding by most experts in the field.
 But the discussion about physics is, surprisingly enough, actually fairly solid.